Salary Reference / SOC 29-2056 / BLS May 2024

 Specialty referral hospitals, university veterinary hospitals, large multi-doctor practices with surgical suites

-How to Pursue
+How to pursue

 Requires CVT/LVT/RVT plus 3+ years of anesthesia-focused experience.
 Must complete 50 case logs and pass the VTS-AA examination.
 Preparation typically takes 1-2 years of focused study.